hungdev/simple-hook-form/README.md

 # React Simple Validation
 inspired by react hook form and props name and rewritten in a simple way.

+it can be used for both react native and reactjs.

 Don't hesitate to give me a star.

 ## Why don't use react-hook-form